qianhuimen/quadruple_motion_prediction/README.md

 # quadruple_motion_prediction
-Code for our TCSVT paper "A Quadruple Diffusion Convolutional Recurrent Network for Human Motion Prediction".
+Code for paper "A Quadruple Diffusion Convolutional Recurrent Network for Human Motion Prediction".
+Accepted by IEEE Transactions on Circuits and Systems for Video Technology.

 # Dependencies